 Cover Art: “A Good Milking” by Katy Horan

-- Nominated for the Elgin Award (Science Fiction & Fantasy Poetry Association) in 2019
+- Third Place, Elgin Award (Science Fiction & Fantasy Poetry Association) in 2019

 “A Gathering of Baba Yagas,” Strange Horizons

 “The Path That Cuts Through Famine,” Silver Blade

 “Holding the Keys” and “The Hellos from the Corners of Quiet Rooms,” Quail Bell Magazine

 “Inside Her Curious White Sleigh,” Yellow Chair Review – Rock the Chair